-- Preserve and protect Agriculture Land Reserve lands and support initatives of the Ministry of Agriculture to assist farming to be economically viable. - Maintain or increase the amount of land in the Agriculture/ALR designation and ensure early consultation with the Agricultural Land Commission with respect to any land use changes that affect the ALR. - Recognize and preserve the agricultural land base of the plan area including associated farming, orchards, vineyards, ranching and associated value-added activities. - Encourage agricultural diversity, including connections between agriculture and tourism, local agricultural processing and value-added agriculture. - Encourage environmentally friendly agricultural practices, including improved water management. - Protect groundwater as an important resource to support agriculture industries in locations where potential land use conflicts can be mitigated.

-- Ensure that agricultural economic development strategies align with land use practices. - Review and modernize the region's approach to aquaculture.
+- Preserve and protect ALR lands and support initiatives of the Ministry of Agriculture to assist farming to be economically viable. - Maintain or increase the amount of land in the Agriculture designation and ensure early consultation with the ALC with respect to any land use changes that affect the ALR. - Recognize and preserve the agricultural land base of the plan area for a wide range of agricultural activities in keeping with the Agricultural Land Commission Act and Agricultural Land Reserve Regulation. - Encourage agricultural economic diversity, including connections between agriculture and tourism, local agricultural processing and value-added agriculture. - Encourage environmentally friendly agricultural practices, including programs such as the Environmental Farm Plan, Farmland Advantage, supporting biodiversity and ecosystem services, and improved water storage and management. - Protect groundwater as an important resource to support agriculture industries in locations where potential land use conflicts can be mitigated. - Ensure that agricultural economic development strategies align with the Agricultural Land Commission Act and Agricultural Land Reserve Regulation. - Ensure that residential uses within the ALR align with the Agricultural Land Commission Act and Agricultural Land Reserve Regulation. - Review and modernize the region's approach to aquaculture.